Introduction to Our Montana and Yellowstone Beginner Fly Fishing Trips

 If you’d rather just skip the rigamarole and talk to us about the best options for you at the time of year when you’re going to be here, give us a call.

-“Beginner Brookies” Half-Day Family Trips (Late June through Late August)
+“Beginner Brookies” Half-Day Family Trips (Late June through Mid-August)

 Our most popular Yellowstone beginner fly fishing trips are our “beginner brookies” half-day trips in Yellowstone Park.
-On these trips, we take a short hike to a small stream or the headwaters of a couple area rivers to fish for small, numerous, enthusiastic (easy) brook trout.
+On these trips, we take a short hike to a small stream to fish for small, numerous, enthusiastic (easy) brook trout.

-These trips (and fish) are ideal for families with kids, groups of three or more who all want to fish together rather than splitting into several parties, those who would like a low-stress introduction to fly fishing, those who would like a short but pretty hike in Yellowstone Park, those who will be moving on to a more-challenging trip soon and want something easy to start with, and those who are just looking to check fly fishing off their bucket lists in a pretty environment.
+These trips are ideal for families with kids, those who would like a low-stress introduction to fly fishing, those who would like a short but pretty hike in Yellowstone Park, those who will be moving on to a more-challenging trip soon and want something easy to start with, and those who are just looking to check fly fishing off their bucket lists in a pretty environment.

 All beginner brookie trips are half-day hike & wade trips in Yellowstone Park.
-They generally involve hikes in the 1-2 mile range each way to access unpressured water and easy fishing, usually traversing gentle terrain with good footing, though if you are up for a more aggressive hike, even more fisheries and some lovely waterfall viewing become possible.
-These hikes give us access to a wide range of small waters where the fishing is easy, the casts are short, and the wildflowers are pretty.
+They generally involve hikes in the 1-2 mile range each way to access unpressured water and easy fishing.
+Most of these hikes are flat and easy, but more aggressive hikes open up more water and more pretty waterfalls.

 On beginner brookie trips, most clients get between ten and fifty bites apiece on an average day.
 Some beginners catch thirty or more fish, and just about everybody catches at least a few.
 These fish are always small, however.

 Beginner brookie trips run as half-days (though we sometimes fish for brook trout in the first half of a full-day trip, too).
-The fishing is generally better in the morning on these trips, with less competition from other anglers, so we will probably meet between 7:00 and 9:00AM depending on our meeting place and how far we’ll be traveling from the meeting point.
+The fishing is generally better in the morning on these trips, with less competition from other anglers, so we meet between 7:00 and 9:00AM.

-Public rivers, streams, and lakes in the northern part of Yellowstone Park and near Livingston, Montana provide a wide range of fishing opportunities, scenery, and experiences suitable for half-day or full-day Montana or Yellowstone beginner fly fishing trips.
+Public waters in the northern part of Yellowstone Park and near Livingston, Montana provide a wide range of fishing opportunities, scenery, and experiences suitable for half-day or full-day Montana or Yellowstone beginner fly fishing trips.
 Unlike “beginner brookie” trips, options are available for standard walk & wade trips year-round except during the May-June spring runoff.
+Even midwinter fishing is possible.

-While beginners seldom catch as many fish on standard trips as they do on brookie trips, these fish are almost always larger and more challenging.
+Beginners seldom catch as many fish on standard trips as they do on brookie trips.
+These fish are almost always larger and more challenging, however.
 This fact makes these trips better for beginners who want to focus on learning proper techniques rather than just catching as many fish as possible.
-All in all, a standard walk-wade is a better option for small groups of teens and adults who want to “dive right in” to fly fishing and expect they’ll continue in the sport, and for anyone save young kids who is visiting the area when beginner brook trout trips aren’t available.
+All in all, a standard walk-wade is a better option for teens and adults who want to “dive right in” to fly fishing and expect they’ll continue in the sport, rather than younger kids and those who just want to check fly fishing off their life lists.

-These trips usually take place on rough and tumble mountain creeks or rivers in Yellowstone Park, during the park’s open season, or on the Yellowstone River outside the park from late autumn through spring, though many destinations are possible depending on client interests, where clients are staying, and what’s fishing well.
+These trips usually take place on rough and tumble streams in Yellowstone Park or on the Yellowstone River outside the park, though many destinations are possible depending on client interests, where clients are staying, and what’s fishing well.

 Destinations for our standard walk & wade trips suitable for eager beginners range from tiny creeks to alpine lakes, as do the types of tactics we might use, the fish we might catch, and the scenery and animal-viewing options available.
 This makes standard walk & wade trips our most flexible trip option for beginners.
 While the rough, boulder-bottomed streams fish best, we can fish gentler water if members of your party can’t handle rough stream banks.